mlammens/ENS-623-Research-Stats/pages/syllabus.md

 ### Attendance

 Attendance and punctuality are required.
-Excused absences will be considered, but must be discussed with Prof. Aiello-Lammens.
+Excused absences will be considered, but must be discussed with your professors.
 Unexcused absences and/or consistent lateness will negatively impact a student’s final assessment and could result in failure.

 ### Technology in the Classroom

 Use of computers and tablets may be necessary to complete some in-class assignments.
-However, I expect you to respectful and professional, and not to be “surfing the internet” during class.
-If I witness this activity, you will not be allowed to use technology in the classroom thereafter.
+However, we expect you to respectful and professional, and not to be “surfing the internet” during class.
+If we witness this activity, you will not be allowed to use technology in the classroom thereafter.